dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Parameters**

-`isKeep`: If set to `true`, the frame will be kept in the video buffer, otherwise it will be removed from the video buffer.
+`isKeep`: If set to `true`, the frame will be kept in the video buffer.
+Otherwise, it will be removed from the video buffer.

 **Return Value**